-If you’re not sure which to get, Amazon has some variety packs that come with multiple flavors and, once you’ve found a delicious flavor you love, you can buy it in bulk (as low as 28 cents/liter).
+If you’re not sure which to get, Amazon has some variety packs that come with multiple flavors and, once you’ve found a delicious flavor you love, you can buy it in bulk.
 Each packet of Crystal Light can add flavor to up to 2 quarts (roughly 1.9L) of water and the packets pair well with sparkling water to make delicious soda-like drinks.
 So if you’re looking for a delicious, healthy and affordable alternative to SodaStream mixes, Crystal Light is perfect for you.

-Stur is an all natural, sugar free, GMO free water enhancer with 0 calories.
-It comes in various flavors, mostly tropical inspired (Fruit Punch, Strawberry Watermelon, Blue & Blackberry, Orange Mango, Pomegranate Cranberry).
+Stur is an all-natural, sugar-free, GMO-free water enhancer with 0 calories.
+It comes in various flavor mixes, mostly tropical-inspired (Fruit Punch, Strawberry Watermelon, Blue & Blackberry, Orange Mango, Pomegranate Cranberry).
 Based on stevia, a natural sweetener that is up to 150 times sweeter than sugar, Stur comes in small portable bottles that can each make up to 20 cups.
-Stur has gotten rave reviews on Amazon as health conscious consumers love its flavor as well its healthy nature seeing that it is one of the rare all-natural and healthy options for flavoring your drink.
+Plenty of users praised the Stur on Amazon reviews, as health-conscious consumers love its flavor as well its healthy nature seeing that it is one of the rare all-natural and healthy options for flavoring your drink.
 Another benefit is the fact that it contains 100% of the daily amount of vitamin C you should be getting.
-However, it is more expensive than other alternatives costing roughly 80 cents/liter when bought in bulk on Amazon.
+However, it is more expensive than other alternatives.

 Torani is an American company with Italian origins that manufactures syrups and sauces.
-Due to it being a large company, they have an immense variety of different flavors that are available ranging from almond to bourbon caramel while passing by Irish Cream.
-They also have all your regular flavors (strawberry, lemonade, raspberry, etc.).
+Since Torani is a large company, they have an immense variety of different flavors that are available, ranging from almond to bourbon caramel while passing by Irish Cream.
+They also have all your regular flavor mixes (strawberry, lemonade, raspberry, etc.).
 Also, on their website, they have tons of delicious recipes you can choose from to make sodas or other drinks.
-Most of these recommend 1 oz of syrup for 8 oz of sparkling water and with each bottle retailing at roughly $8, adding Torani to your sparkling water comes out to roughly 1.28$/liter.
+Most of these recommend 1 oz of syrup for 8 oz of sparkling water and with each bottle retailing at a fairly hefty price, adding Torani to your sparkling water comes out to a higher cost per liter than other alternatives.
 While they do have some sugar-free variants, most syrups do have sugar.
-Nonetheless, the amazing taste of the recipes make Torani syrups more than a worthwhile option once in a while if you want a sublime guilty treat or if you want to seriously impress your guests.
+Nonetheless, the amazing taste of the recipes makes Torani syrups more than a worthwhile option once in a while if you want a sublime guilty treat or if you want to seriously impress your guests.
 Get started with their variety pack on Amazon to begin experimenting with all their different recipes.

 Mio is another water enhancer brand owned by Kraft, albeit more modern than Crystal Light.
 It is sold in small portable bottles and it is a liquid.
-Their products have no calories and come in many flavors such as (berry pomegranate, strawberry, cherry).
-Each small bottle can add flavor to 5.6L of water and a 4 pack costs around $20 on Amazon which comes out to roughly 90 cents/liter.
-Mio also has caffeinated versions, versions with electrolytes and versions with vitamin B. Also, overall, people love the taste so Mio is definitely a good option for those who want a caffeinated version of their drink or something with electrolytes/vitamins.
-Also, the bottle is easy to bring wherever you go.
+Their products have no calories and come in many flavor mixes such as (berry pomegranate, strawberry, cherry).
+Each small bottle can add flavor to 5.6L of water and you can find 4 pack at a decent price on Amazon, which comes out to a relatively high cost per liter.
+Mio also has caffeinated versions, while other versions have electrolytes, and others with vitamin B. Also, overall, people love the taste so Mio is definitely a good option for those who want a caffeinated version of their drink or something with electrolytes/vitamins.
+Also, you can easily take the bottle to wherever you go.

 6. Rio Syrup

 Rio syrup is an American company that manufactures syrups that can be used for snow cones or to make soda.
-It comes in several flavors.
+It comes in several flavor mixes.
 To make soda with Rio syrups, you must first buy the syrup concentrate.
 After, mix 4 ounces of concentrate with 5 pounds of sugar and enough water so that the whole mixture measures 1 gallon.
 After dissolving the sugar, you will be left with 1 gallon of syrup.
 To make soda, add 2 oz of syrup to 10 oz of sparkling water to make 12 oz of soda.
-Assuming you are buying your sugar at 60 cents/pound and since a 4 ounce bottle can be bought for $4, it comes out to roughly 16 cents/liter which is the cheapest price out of all the alternatives mentioned by quite a significant margin.
+Assuming you are buying your sugar at 60 cents/pound and since a 4 ounce bottle can be bought at a very low price, it comes out to a very low cost per liter, the cheapest among all mentioned alternatives.
 While this alternative isn’t particularly healthy, most users enjoy the flavors and it is an exceptionable deal considering the price.